Nayos1337/cscg2020/game/maze/emoji/writeup.md

 }
 ```
 This is the function, that is supposed to be sending data to the Server.
 The structs were imported from the `il2cpp.h` file.
 I only had to retype the variables.
 The `this` pointer, was easy as this looks (by the naming convention) like a method and not like a normal function.
 The second argument had to be some sort of buffer.
 I first thought, that it would just be a raw `byte[]` but with that the algorithm would have made no sense.
-Then there is the `encrpted_out_buffer`, I knew the type from it because it is allocated at the begining of the function and I named it like this because it is the buffer actually being send to the server.
+Then there is the `encrpted_out_buffer`, I knew the type from it because it is allocated at the beginning of the function and I named it like this because it is the buffer actually being send to the server.

 But enough of why I have named things like they are.
 Let's have a look at the algorithm.
 It essentially starts at the beginning of the `else` block.
 First of all is the buffer `encrpted_out_buffer` allocated, it has a size of `len(raw_in_buffer) + 2`.
 Then we get the member `rand` from the `ServerManager` class.
 I had a bit of fear, that the server and the client would somehow exchange a seed to this random number generator and encrypt their packets with it.
 If they had done that would take a looot longer to code a proxy, so I just hoped for the best.